alexfox246/Scheduled-time-heat-map-project/README.md

 # Scheduled-time-heat-map-project
 This project analyses scheduled travel times between consecutive bus stops using GTFS-style stop-times data.
 The bus route I will analyse is the 84 arriva service which runs from Lutterworth to Leicester.
 I will identify which segments of service 84 take the longest time according to the timetable, and highlight slow sections using a heat map.
 The goal is to understand the timetable structure and reduce average travel minutes while maintaining a realistic and operationally deliverable timetable.
-The 84 bus service route runs from Lutterworth to Leicester.

 ![route](./screenshots/route.png)